7 Realistic Ways to Slow Down Ageing in Your 40s

 If you are a woman in your 40s and you want to slow down your ageing, there’s a good chance you are spending money on the latest beauty product and treatments to reduce lines and dullness of your skin.

-The truth is, ageing goes beyond your skin or genetics.
+The truth is that ageing goes beyond your skin or genetics.
 Your lifestyle has a big role to play in how you age.

 Be it stress, your diet or even exercise – all these things can affect how glowing and fresh-faced you look.